Rain

 When I touch minds the way that I learned from the Gen, it is light and gentle.

-And it’s even more unpleasant when she actually builds the wall.
+Not this, and it’s even more unpleasant when she actually builds the wall.

 I feel her in my mind, moving around, searching out every distant corner.